ljs9904ljs/csed499-1-code-generator/README.md

+# Init
-# You may need initial dataset ( c files cloned from github repository.
+    - You may need initial dataset ( c files cloned from github repository.
 I received them from my professor sangdon park )

 # A description of terms